mandrasch/oerlybird/README.md

 No funding?
 No problem!

+## Background

+In many institutions there are (at least a few) motivated educators or scientist willing to share their teaching material as Open Educational Resource.
+Some of them are lucky: OER initiatives in their institution, federal state or country being setup professionally and a publishing as well as a OER search infrastructure is provided for them (Hello, Netherlands! :))

+The "unlucky ones" need to wait.
+But it is no suprise, that engaged educators always find a way to spread their knowledge: They setup their own infrastructure without extensive funding, which is possible nowadays by using open source software.
+But most of the time these bottom-up-projects struggle to provide good metadata and therefore external educators willing to re-use OERs can't search effectively across the different bottom-up-projects.

+OERlyBird is meant to be a kickstart boilerplate which can be used as a placeholder while waiting for more funding.
+It provides a solution for publishing as well as searching for OER in the open web.

-## Goals
+## Components
 1. OERlybird showroom = Provide a low budget alternative to repository software for OER projects and institutions starting with a few OERs
 2. OERlybird index = Provide a low budget search index to index all the oerlybird-instances (showrooms) to let users search across instances

 ## Principles
+1. Start now!
-1. Keep it simple!
+2. Keep it simple!
-2. Keep it as flexible as possible!
+3. Keep it as flexible as possible!
-3. Keep it maintainable!
+4. Keep it maintainable in part-time!
-4. Use the open web, schema.org and XML sitemaps!
+5. Use the open web, schema.org and XML sitemaps!
-5. No APIs!
+6. No APIs!

 ## Concept